 These are a few requirements associated with gifts of equity:

 - A gift letter signed by the seller must be submitted to the IRS.
 It must state the property’s address, the amount in equity, the relationship between buyer and seller and stipulate that the gift of equity doesn’t need to be repaid.

-- There must be a completed appraisal on the home that determines its fair market value.
+- An appraisal must be completed to determine the home’s fair market value.

 Gifts of equity most commonly happen between parents and their adult children, but nearly anyone can provide a gift of equity, assuming they follow IRS guidelines and rules.